accretional/statue/README.md

 ## Features

-- ✨ **Dual Mode**: Use with SvelteKit for a full-featured app or standalone for simple static sites
 - 📝 **Markdown-Powered**: Write content in Markdown with frontmatter for metadata
 - 🚀 **Zero Configuration**: Get started with zero configuration
 - 📱 **Mobile-First**: Responsive templates out of the box